-The policy is structured into four main sections:
+The policy has four main sections:

 Sustainability Vision

 This section defines our fundamental approach to sustainability and outlines our long-term roadmap.
 It serves as a guide for the Hisar Community in building a future based on environmental consciousness and societal benefit.